guitarmind/tesseract-web-service/README.md

 For example, you can change the port to 8080 by:

     python /opt/ocr/tesseractserver.py -p 8080

-####How to call RESTful API by tesseract client
-tesseractclient.py is an client for calling API.

-Type the following command to check the options.

-    python /opt/ocr/tesseractclient.py --help

-    Usage: tesseractclient.py [options]

-    Options:
-      -h, --help            show this help message and exit -a APIURL, --api-url=APIURL
-                            the URL of RESTful tesseract web service -i IMAGEURL, --image-url=IMAGEURL
-                            the URL of image to do OCR

-For instance:

-    python /opt/ocr/tesseractclient.py -a "http://localhost:1688/fetchurl" -i "http://www.greatdreams.com/666-magicsquare.gif"

-You should provide the API url and image source url to make it work.

 ####How to call RESTful API by GET/POST request
 The web service provides two HTTP GET pages for testing the API: